ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning/README.md

     Value Iteration and Policy Iteration to optimize recommendations, assuming all environment parameters are known.
     Q-learning and SARSA assuming parameters α and u_min are not known (but the u_ij relevance values, and q are still known).

-* Experiments:

-    Demonstrate that Policy Iteration indeed solves the problem optimally (you could try a hand-picked, toy scenario for this, not necessary randomly chosen).
-    Show the average cost achieved for different parameters (K, u_min, a, q) Prove that your Q-learning algorithm correctly learns the optimal policy as well (in the partially model-free environment above).
-Demonstrate the convergence speed to the optimal (for different K values).
-    Try to "break" Q-learning.
-At what values of K does your PC or colab code start going "too slow"?